Bobobalink/vesc/README.md

-Modifified version of MIT's VESC code.
+Modified version of MIT's VESC code.
 Can be compiled under Ubuntu Xenial with ROS Kinetic.